123Spork/extralifealerts/README.md

     elAPIManager: //extra life API functions
     soundManager: //sound manager
 }
 ```

-Going deeper into this, the custom controllers provide the following functionality...
+The custom controllers provide the following functionality:

+ScreenManager:

 ```
-//screenManager

 hideScreen(divId) //hide a screen by div Id / scene Id showScreen(divId) //show a screen by div Id / scene Id goToScreen(divId) //hide all scenes and show one specified